 Mechanical compressive analysis was used to determine the load bearing potential of the WPI- γ-PGA hydrogel.
-The investigation analysed three main parameters, Youngs modulus, compressive strength, and the strain at break of the hydrogels.
+The investigation analysed three main parameters, Young’s modulus, compressive strength, and the strain at break of the hydrogels.
 The results are displayed in Figure 6.
 The results demonstrated that the addition of γ-PGA to the WPI hydrogels markedly reduced the mechanical properties of the hydrogels.
 For instance, the Young’ modulus was reduced by circa 85% for the WPI-γ-PGA 10 kDa sample groups, circa 82% for the WPI-γ-PGA 700 kDa sample groups and 82% for the WPI-γ-PGA 1100 kDa sample groups (P < 0.05).
 The reduction in mechanical properties due to the addition of γ-PGA could be linked with the hydrogel formation process.
-WPI hydrogels are formed though interactions between containing amino acid methionine and cystine, forming disulphide bridges.
+WPI hydrogels are formed though interactions between the sulphur-containing amino acids methionine and cystine, forming disulphide bridges.
 Additional crosslinks are formed though hydrophobic interactions. γ-PGA is a polymer chain of glutamic acid which makes it highly hydrophilic [43].
 Therefore, the addition of γ-PGA to WPI may have impeded the formation of potential disulphide bridges and hydrophobic interactions weakening the structural integrity of the hydrogels.
-However, in a practical situation mechanical movement would be limited.
-Overall, the WPI-γ-PGA hydrogels formed in this investigation presented inferiors mechanical strength when compared to the WPI- γ-PGA hydrogels previous described in [31].
-SEM analysis there is likely an interaction between WPI and γ-PGA, which influences the crosslinking.
-If there are fewer and/or weaker bonds formed between beta-lactoglobulin molecules, the hydrogels are weaker Figure 6 and swell more Figure 3.
+However, in a practical situation, mechanical movement would be limited.
+Overall, the WPI-γ-PGA hydrogels formed in this investigation presented inferior mechanical strength when compared to the WPI- γ-PGA hydrogels previously described in [31].
+Taking into account the SEM analysis, there is likely an interaction between WPI and γ-PGA, which influences the crosslinking.
+If there are fewer and/or weaker bonds formed between beta-lactoglobulin molecules, the hydrogels are weaker (Figure 6) and swell more (Figure 3).
+The discrepancy between the result of the previous 440 kDa variant which improved the mechanical strength of the WPI-γ-PGA hydrogels and the results in this study would suggest that MW, is potentially not the only defining factor in the functionality of γ-PGA. γ-PGA can be synthesized by an array of microorganisms; its properties are greatly affected by the organism’s cultivation conditions, media composition and its downstream processing.
+Furthermore, the potential effect, or lack thereof, elicited by γ-PGA, can be modified depending on the presence of other compounds such as WPI, in the case of this manuscript.
+Additionally, WPI can also demonstrate batch variance.
+The variance can affect the binding potential of the hydrogels and thus influence such factors as mechanical strength.
+Therefore, further investigation is required to determine the underlying interactions during the hydrogel formation process and batch variation.